-Can a Loss Prevention Officer Interrogate or Hold a Suspect Against Their Will?
+Can Michigan Loss Prevention Officers Interrogate or Hold a Suspect Against Their Will?

 When a person is suspected of retail fraud there will likely be an encounter with the store’s security personnel.
-These individuals are often called Loss Prevention Officers and they are common in larger retail stores like Wal-Mart, Target Macy’s or any large store.
-They are not police.
+These individuals are often called Loss Prevention Officers and they’re common in larger retail stores like Wal-Mart, Target Macy’s or any large store.
+They’re not police.
 What rights do these private security officers have to detain and question a suspect?

 They Are Not Required to Provide Any Type of Miranda Warning

 As private security officers, Loss Prevention Officers (LPO’s) are not governed by the US Constitution, and are not required to provide any type of Miranda warning when detaining or questioning an individual suspected of theft.
 Therefore, statements made to LPO’s who detain suspects are admissible into evidence against a defendant.
 At a trial or hearing in a retail fraud case, a loss prevention officer may have more latitude to testify about an incident than a police officer.